Phan Xích Long: Aftermath and legacy

 The damage inflicted on Long's organisation led many of his followers to disperse and join a group that has now developed into the Cao Đài politico-religious sect based in Tây Ninh.
 Nevertheless, Long's uprising was significant because of its abnormal roots.
 It was the first uprising led by a self-styled religious leader whose support base came about due to man-made discontent.
 Prior to Long, peasant uprisings with religious themes had always been preceded by floods, outbreaks of disease, famine, crop failure or other natural phenomena, as sections of the rural populace attributed such disasters to the wrath of the heavens and sought help from leaders who purported to have supernatural powers.

 Long's demise did not end the sequence of self-proclaimed mystics who raised armies and engaged in politics.
 During the interwar period, a sorcerer named Chem Keo claimed to be Long's reincarnation.
 During World War II, Huỳnh Phú Sổ claimed to be a living Buddha and quickly gathered more than a million supporters.
 He raised a large peasant army and battled both the French and the communist Viet Minh independence movement, before being killed by the latter.
 In another case in 1939, a Taoist attempted to demonstrate that he was immune to French bullets.
 Furthermore, in the years immediately after World War II, the Cao Đài's numbers swelled to 1.5 million.

-Phan Xich Long is a quickly developing street at the junction of Districts 1, Binh Thanh, and Phu Nhuan.
+After 1975, Thái Lập Thành Street in Province of Gia Định (to distinguish with the same name street in Saigon, now is known as Đông Du Street) was renamed as Phan Xích Long Street.
+Once was a street through swampy area before the renovation of Nhiêu Lộc – Thị Nghè Channel, now it is a quickly developing street with many F&B services are restaurants, coffee shops also other service like hotels, karaoke, hospitals and offices through the districts of Bình Thạnh and Phú Nhuận after the channel renovation and the development of Rạch Miễu residential area, a former area of the same name tributary canal of the Nhiêu Lộc canal, was filled in for the project.